immcantation/amulety/README.md

 ## Usage

-To print the usage help for the AMULETY package then type:
+To print the usage help for the AMULETY package type:

 ```bash
 amulety --help